I. The Water of Life

 Here’s the deal with sin.
 It doesn’t come off in just water.
 It doesn’t come off in water and soap.
 It doesn’t come off in paint thinner.

-Sin comes off when you wash in the Son ho shed his blood through the nail marks in his hands to win your forgiveness.
+Sin comes off when you wash in the Son who shed his blood through the nail marks in his hands to win your forgiveness.

-Sin comes off when you wash in the Holy Spirit who floods our heart with God’s promises in His Word.
+Sin comes off when you wash in the Holy Spirit who floods our hearts with God’s promises in His Word.